muhlikVision/Decentralized-Real-Estate-Marketplace/README.md

 - Node.js and npm
 - Python 3.8+
-- Truffle and Ganache for smart contract testing
+- Hardhat for smart contract testing
 - MetaMask browser extension for Ethereum wallet
 - IPFS node or Infura for decentralized storage